vishaltak/gitlab-development-kit/doc/howto/registry.md

    -----END CERTIFICATE-----
    ```

-1. Copy this certificate to Minikube:
+1. Copy this certificate to minikube:

    ```shell
    $ minikube ssh